Our mission and strategy

 - 1st pharmaceutical company to sign AllTrials campaign for research transparency

 - GSK is also committed to improving the availability of medicines and vaccines in developing countries and setting up medical infrastructures.
-Our company is therefore proud to be number 1 for the fourth time in a row in the independent ‘Access to Medicines Index’
+Our company is therefore proud to be number 1 for the fifth time in a row in the independent ‘Access to Medicines Index’